 "What?
 Already?
 I do not understand this whole charade, I do not."
 Henry was lead away by Pickering, watching for himself Eliza being lead away by her husband, husband, the thought boiled his brain.

-Eliza blinked away tears as she looked out of the car window, Peter, ever attentive, wiped them, eager for her to be in a durable mood for what was to come.
+Eliza blinked away tears as she looked out of the car window, Stuart, ever attentive, wiped them, eager for her to be in a durable mood for what was to come.

 "It's ok darling, you'll see them all soon, it's about us now, enjoying our time together, tonight.."
 He tried not to linger on this thought "And forever."